SanjanaYasna/CustomMLP/README.md

 It has by far the most unstable loss:
 ![Alt text](image-2.png)

-Ultimately, the structure of my model titled just MLP did relatively teh best.
-All 3 prototypes had very usntable loss functions, but MLP had the lowest mse and its R2 score was relatively close to 0.50, which is optimal (sice it's beetween 0 and 1)
+Ultimately, the structure of my model titled just MLP did relatively the best.
+All 3 prototypes had very unstable loss functions, but MLP had the lowest mse and its R2 score was relatively close to 0.50, which is optimal (since model predictions are only supposed to be 0 and 1, so 0.5 is an ideal that is right between the binary outputs)

 For reference, MAHOMES MLP had the following:<br />
 Mean Squared Error: 0.10207024977596316<br />